Liquidscroll/urColo/README.md

 ## Build Instructions

-All third-party dependencies are included in the `external/` directory, so no additional packages are required other than a C++23 toolchain and GLFW.
+All third-party dependencies are stored in `external/`.
+Only a C++23 toolchain and the GLFW development package are required.

 ### Linux
 ```bash